Skip to main content

 Everything you need.
 Nothing you don't.

 Ferrox strips away the complexity that makes other S3-compatible object stores painful to self-host and run.
+We provide a streamlined alternative solution that maximizes operational efficiency without compromising on reliability.

 Single Binary

-Drop-In S3
+Drop-In S3 Compatibility

 FROM scratch Docker